MAYFIELD

 Children 11 and under

-VERY IMPORTANT BITS FOR YOU PARENTS
+VERY IMPORTANT BITS FOR PARENTS FOR ENTRIES IN ANY CLASS.

 Please be aware children’s contact details will be retained for one year.